 2.)
 Median Price Per Square Foot

-When there are extremes in pricing, the median price per square foot is far more valuable as an indicator of value.
-It’s simply the middle point between the higher half of the data from the lower half.
+When there are extremes in pricing, the median price per square foot is far more helpful as an indicator of value.
+It is simply the middle point between the higher half of the data and the lower half.
 For the example above, the median would be $167.

 The Importance of Keeping Things in Perspective